 We have a multidisciplinary team of doctors, nurses, nutritionists, psychologists and specialist pain consultants, and the entire team has experience and skills in Oncology and Pain, consolidated over several years of clinical practice.

-These professionals rely on the support of all other services and medical specialties available at the Hospital, such as General Practice, Internal Medicine, Neurology, Physiotherapy, Speech Therapy, among many others.
+These professionals also have the support of all the services and medical specialties that the HPA provides, such as General and Family Medicine, Internal Medicine, Neurology, Physiotherapy, Speech Therapy, among many others.

-All types of cancer treatment are possible, depending on the patient’s pathology.
+All types of treatments are carried out depending on the Oncological Pathology that the patient presents.

-The Day Care Hospital works on the symptomatic control of the disease and its complications.
-It is centered on the patient and family, integrating both in the treatment process, ensuring humane care, in the comfort and dignity of both the patient and the family.
+We work at the level of symptomatic control of the disease and its complications, focusing care on the patient and their families, integrating them into the treatment process, thus ensuring rigorous, humanized healthcare, with comfort and dignity for the patient and family.